syphar/docs.rs/NOTES.md

 - unsure if the prefix mount should also be a docker volume, for performance.
   Not sure how often we actually have to look at the contents?

+- no apt-get upgrade in docker build, typically you should rely on the base-image to be up-to-date.
+Rebuild every night.
+- focus right now: docker images for production and local manual testing
+- not yet: running build-tests locally

 ## TODO

 - what is better, buildx cache mounts or just layer caching?